Single-photon hologram of a zero-area pulse

-The non-classical features of single-photons become truly intriguing when the spatial or temporal mode the photon occupy has a non-trivial structure.
-Importantly, single-photons exhibit complex light-matter interactions often vastly studied in the classical regime and often leading to complex modal structure.
-One such case is the resonant interaction of an ultra-fast pulse with a slowly relaxing medium e.g. a femtosecond pulse passing through atomic vapor \textendash{} a case broadly studied with weak coherent states and demonstrated to produce so-called zero-area or $0\pi$ pulses \citep{McCall1967,Crisp1970} with temporal envelopes consisting of alternating $\pm$ sign lobes.
-Recently, such an interaction has been demonstrated for single-photon states and Rb vapor \citep{Costanzo2016}, exploring a vastly unharnessed region of light-matter interaction between a THz-bandwidth photon and a GHz-wide (Doppler broadened) atomic transition.
-While the photon is rarely absorbed, the interaction is highly dispersive leaving the photon in the zero-area temporal shape and imprinting a spectral phase profile.
-Costanzo \emph{et al}. \citep{Costanzo2016} characterized such a single\textendash photon zero-area pulses in the temporal domain via homodyne detection.
-It is worth noting, that high-bandwidth ultra-fast photons can also efficiently interact with atomic vapors via a two-photon transitions \citep{Carvalho2020,Meshulach1998}.
-Furthermore, ultra-fast coherent pulses with pulse-to-pulse phase stability (i.e. forming a frequency comb) have been used to probe temporal dynamics of atomic and molecular two-photon transitions via the so-called direct frequency comb spectroscopy \citep{Marian2004} combining high temporal resolution and a vast spectral range.
+SPs exhibit complex light-matter interactions, mostly studied in the classical regime and leading to complex modal structure.
+One such a case is the resonant interaction of an ultrafast pulse with a slowly relaxing medium e.g. a femtosecond pulse passing through atomic vapor \textendash{} a case demonstrated to produce zero-area (ZA) or $0\pi$ pulses \citep{McCall1967,Crisp1970} with temporal envelopes consisting of alternating $\pm$ sign lobes.
+This interaction has been demonstrated for SP states and Rb vapor \citep{Costanzo2016}, exploring a vastly unharnessed region of light-matter interaction between a THz-bandwidth photon and a GHz-wide (Doppler broadened) atomic transition.
+While the photon is rarely absorbed, the interaction is highly dispersive leaving the photon in the ZA temporal shape and imprinting a spectral phase (SPHI).
+Costanzo \emph{et al}. \citep{Costanzo2016} characterized SP ZA pulses in the temporal domain via homodyne detection, which is a robust tomography method, yet never provides optimal information due to inherent shot noise.
+Single-photon holography can directly reconstruct the SPHI resulting from bandwidth-mismatched (BM) light-matter interaction, without local oscillator (LO) optimization and the shot noise contribution inherent to homodyne techniques.
+Characterizing the SPHI at a single-photon level is of fundamental importance for quantum coherent control techniques \citep{Meshulach1998,Devolder2021} and utilization of the TF DoF in quantum networks \citep{Nitsche2020}.
+High-bandwidth ultrafast photons can also efficiently interact with atomic vapors via two-photon transitions \citep{Carvalho2020,Meshulach1998}.
+Furthermore, ultrafast frequency combs have been used to probe temporal dynamics of two-photon transitions via direct frequency comb spectroscopy \citep{Marian2004} combining high temporal resolution and a vast spectral range.